inveniosoftware/docs-invenio-rdm/docs/develop/howtos/route_migration.md

 ## Examples

 Sometimes it is necessary to modify the request further (e.g. map old parameters to newer ones).
-The redirector module also accepts a function that returns an URL as the rule's `target`.
+The redirector module also accepts a function that returns a URL as the rule's `target`.
 Find below some examples

 - Redirect a request to a new endpoint.